laurpaik-zz/need-a-couch/README.md

 between the front-end and back-end, and ultimately defining everything clearly in the back-end serializer helped me point my data in the right direction.

-Ironically, some of my biggest difficulties came with the date.
+Some of my biggest difficulties came with the date.
 My back-end was saving dates on my local timezone, but Ember was converting them to GMT.
 I learned that I could solve this by creating a transformer that takes the data from the back-end serializer and deserializes it into something that the